 You can drop this during the course of writing because it adds zero value.

 When you’re writing an essay, maybe you want to come across as confident and knowledgeable.

 Getting rid of these words and phrases will automatically lead to better, more concise essays.

 Of course, if brevity is causing you word count headaches, you can always insert these words and phrases to increase the word count without committing a major grammar sin 😉

 The very last thing you should do before submitting your essay is to proofread it one final time.

 Yes, you will have picked up some errors while you were editing the essay.
-However, at the time, you were not fully focused on finding grammatical, punctuation, capitalization, and spelling mistakes.
+However, during the editing process, you were not fully focused on finding grammatical, punctuation, capitalization, and spelling mistakes.